insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Car insurance costs in Minnesota depend on more than just your zip code.
-Your vehicle, coverage level, and driving history all play a role – and the difference between the cheapest and most expensive options can be hundreds of dollars a year.
-Enter a few details below to get a quick estimate and see what you might actually pay.
+Car insurance rates in Minnesota are influenced by more than just your ZIP code.
+Your car, level of coverage and driving record all matter – and the gap between the lowest and highest premiums can be hundreds of dollars each year.
+Enter a few details below to get a quick estimate of what you may pay.

 How to use our car insurance calculator to estimate your rates in Minnesota